Ben's Engineering Blog

 (Something like that I think)

-But the issue here is to add the event listeners the component needs to be rendered and for it to be rendered it needs to have some data / state.
+But the issue here is to add the event listeners the component needs to be rendered and for it to be rendered it needs to its data/state.

 This is where hydration comes in.
-In order to render this "frame" it needs some data.
+To render this "frame" it needs some data.

 So the solution a lot of frameworks use is to send the data down as a JSON blob with the request